Above: St. Andrew’s Cathedral, Kiev.

 see Mesa Potamos 2020

-Caterina Lorenzo-Molo teaches at the University of Asia and the Pacific (UA&P).
+Caterina Lorenzo-Molo teaches at the University of Asia and the Pacific (UA&P), a corporate undertaking of the Opus Dei.
 She is published in peer-reviewed journals such as the Journal of Business Ethics (JBE) and the technologist site, HackerNoon.
-Other interests include Austrian economics, the Late Scholastics, money, bitcoin, Russia, and geopolitics.
-She discovered Traditional Catholicism in 2020, attending masses at the SSPX with her husband and four children—Isabella, Alessandra, Caterina, and Gianluca.
-Her patron is St. Catherine of Siena, maintains a devotion to St. Josemaria Escriva (founder of Opus Dei), and prays for Archbishop Marcel Lefebvre to be proclaimed a great saint.
+Other interests include Austrian economics, sound money, bitcoin, Russia, and geopolitics.
+She discovered Traditional Catholicism in 2020, attending masses at the SSPX with her husband and children—Isabella, Alessandra, Caterina, and Gianluca.
+Like her patron saint, Catherine of Siena she believes and prays that one day, Archbishop Marcel Lefebvre will be elevated to the altars as a great saint and Doctor of the Church.